TomNicholas/old-tomnicholas.github.io/_posts/2020-07-15-deeppseudoscience.md

 It got considerable [traction on twitter](https://twitter.com/TEGNicholas/status/1283074865809981440).

 A huge number of people contributed to this piece in some form or another, not just those listed.
-I'm very grateful to all of them, but especially to Galen and Colleen for writing all the best parts.
+I'm very grateful to all of them, but especially to Galen and Colleen.

 Jem Bendell wrote [a response here](https://jembendell.com/2020/07/15/letter-to-deep-adaptation-advocate-volunteers-about-misrepresentations-of-the-agenda-and-movement/), addressed to members of the Deep Adaptation movement.
-I do not currently have plans to respond, mainly because I feel that this piece below already says most of what I have to say on the topic.
+He also updated the original Deep Adaptation paper in response to this article.
+The original to which this article responds can be found on this site [here](../../documents/deepadaptation_dec2018.pdf), whilst the updated version is [here](https://www.lifeworth.com/deepadaptation.pdf).

 ---